Lise Nørgaard: Life and career

 Among her honors, in 1982, Nørgaard was awarded the literary achievement award Publicistprisen from the National Press Club of Denmark.
 In 1992, she received the De gyldne Laurbær (The Golden Laurel) as Danish writer of the year.
 In 1994, Nørgaard was awarded knighthood in the Order of the Dannebrog.
-She turned 100 on 14 June 2017.
+She turned 100 years old on 14 June 2017.

 Nørgaard died peacefully in her sleep on 1 January 2023, at the age of 105.